 Cancer Long Survivor Artificial Intelligence Follow-up (CLARIFY) is an H2020 Research and Innovation Action (RIA).
 The CLARIFY project proposes to integrate and analyse large volumes of heterogeneous multivariate data to facilitate early discovery of risk factors that may deteriorate a patient condition after the end of oncological treatment.
 This will effectively help to stratify cancer survivors by risk in order to personalize their follow-up by better assessment of their needs.
 Big Data and Artificial Intelligence techniques will be used to integrate patient's clinical, genomic and behavioural information with relevant biomedical databases, paving the way towards comprehensive access to actionable knowledge and patient's management algorithms for improving cancer long survivors’ quality of life after treatment.

-Over the course of 2021, the "Cancer Survivorship – AI for Well-being" cluster aims to run two to three more Meeting of Minds events.
+The "Cancer Survivorship – AI for Well-being" cluster aims to run two to three more Meeting of Minds events.
 In addition, it aims to run an industry-focused event to showcase ongoing projects’ work and obtain early indicator feedback on it.
 Furthermore, the cluster intends to strengthen the wider take up and interest in the outcomes of the participating projects.
 Finally, the "Cancer Survivorship – AI for Well-being" cluster will also explore possibilities for industrial uptake of the projects’ outcomes.

 We look forward to collaborating throughout this undertaking to amplify our voices and support each other’s aims for the benefit and health of EU citizens.